emscripten-core/emscripten/site/source/docs/porting/simd.rst

 Currently only the SSE1 and SSE2 instruction sets are supported.

-The following table highlights the performance landscape that can be expected from different SSE1 instrinsics.
+The following table highlights the availability and expected performance of different SSE1 instrinsics.
 Even if you are directly targeting the native Wasm SIMD opcodes via wasm_simd128.h header, this table can be useful for understanding the performance limitations that the Wasm SIMD specification has when running on x86 hardware.

 For detailed information on each SSE intrinsic function, visit the excellent `Intel Intrinsics Guide on SSE1 <https://software.intel.com/sites/landingpage/IntrinsicsGuide/#techs=SSE>`_.